jikamens/jobs-filterer-for-linkedin/README.md

 don't want to see based on regular-expression matches on the job title, company name, or location.

-You can install this extension from the Chrome Web Store at [TBD].
+You can install this extension from the [Chrome Web Store][cws].
 You can also install it from the source code as described below.

 Once you've installed the extension, open the options page for the